Christian Arroyo Player Props: Red Sox vs. Yankees

-The Boston Red Sox, including Christian Arroyo and his .643 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+Christian Arroyo -- with a slugging percentage of .586 in his past 10 games, including five extra-base hits -- will be in action for the Boston Red Sox against the New York Yankees, with Domingo German on the mound, on June 10 at 7:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Guardians.
+He had a hitless showing in his most recent game (0-for-4) against the Yankees.

 Christian Arroyo Game Info & Props vs. the Yankees